 Constant worry during the day often carries over into night.
 That can cause “mental hyperarousal,” which can keep you from falling asleep.

 Once you do get to sleep, an anxiety disorder also can prevent you from staying asleep long enough to feel fully rested.
-Anxiety has been compared to your body’s alarm system -- it can help keep you safe and out of potentially dangerous situations.
+Anxiety can be compared to your body’s alarm system -- it can help keep you safe and out of potentially dangerous situations.
 But if that alarm goes off all the time and for no real reason -- as it does with an anxiety disorder -- it can keep you from getting enough deep sleep.

 Could I Have Insomnia or an Anxiety Disorder?